Obstructive sleep apnea

 CPAP works well, but it can take some time to get used to, especially for the first few nights.
 Here are some tips to help you adjust:

-- Masks are available in many different styles ranging from full face masks with adjustable straps to half masks with nasal pillows.
+- Masks are available in many different styles ranging from full face masks (covering the whole face in addition to mouth and nose) with adjustable straps to half masks with nasal pillows.
 Masks also come in different sizes.
 When choosing a mask, try on different styles and sizes to see which feels most comfortable.

 - Make sure your doctor or CPAP service provider shows you how to adjust the mask for the best fit.
 A poor-fitting mask can cause skin irritation or sores.
 Let your doctor know if you develop any skin problems.